ColdFusionX/ColdFusionX.github.io/_posts/2020-09-25-TravelHTB.md

     return $output;
 ```

-3.In the last part of the code, we see a `TemplateHelper` class which isn't used anywhere inside the rss_template code, the comments on the top of file indicates it's the logging functionality which was also mentioned as ToDo in the Readme file.
+- In the last part of the code, we see a `TemplateHelper` class which isn't used anywhere inside the rss_template code, the comments on the top of file indicates it's the logging functionality which was also mentioned as ToDo in the Readme file.

 ```console
 /**